open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 #### Don't used pre-training weights

 When we replace the backbone network, the model initialization is trained by default loading the pre-training weight of the backbone network.
-If, instead of using the pre-training weights of the backbone network, you want to train the time model from scratch, We can set `init_cfg` in 'backbone' to 'None'.
+Instead of using the pre-training weights of the backbone network, if you want to train the time model from scratch, You can set `init_cfg` in 'backbone' to 'None'.
 In this case, the backbone network will be initialized with the default initialization method, instead of using the trained pre-training weight.

 ```python
 _base_ = './yolov5_s-v61_syncbn_8xb16-300e_coco.py'